-I’ve had the opportunity to spend about 20 years programming with an unusual level of freedom to improve the design of code I worked on.
+I’ve had the opportunity to spend over 20 years programming with an unusual level of freedom to improve the design of code I worked on.
 Too often, outside constraints force us to simply live with poor designs.
 We get a bitter education about how frustrating our favorite mistakes can be, but we don’t get enough opportunities to make exciting new mistakes.
 I think I’ve gotten the opportunity to curse past-me in plenty of innovative ways.

 I’ve also had the chance to play in a bunch of different sandboxes, from low-level systems programming to sky-high type theory.
 All the while, learning from the experiences of the wide range of other people I’ve worked with.
 A few years ago, I got a Ph.D. that allowed me to spend an unusual amount of time (a) thinking hard about how to design programs and programming languages, (b) reading a lot of good work on software design, and (c) actually writing reasonably quality software.
 (Anyone who’s dealt with “academic code” knows why that last one might be surprising.)